 Be designated by the U.S. Department of Health and Human Services (DHHS) to meet the requirements to be receiving such a grant as a “look-a-like” entity.

 The entity must provide a copy of the Health Resources and Services Administration (HRSA) Notice Grant Award designating the center as a grantee under the applicable section of the Public Health Services Act or the CMS notification letter designating the FQHC look-a-like with its enrollment packet.
 Only the entity designated as the grantee on the Notice of Grant Award/CMS notification letter may enroll in Louisiana Medicaid as a FQHC.
+The fiscal intermediary (FI) will verify CMS enrollment via the Provider Enrollment, Chain, and Ownership System (PECOS).

 The FQHC must provide to the fiscal intermediary’s (FI’s) provider enrollment unit a list of the names of all physicians and other practitioners who will be providing medical services at the center and include the practitioners’:

-National Provider Identifier (NPI), and
+National Provider Identifier (NPI); and

 Assigned Medicaid provider number, if they are enrolled in Medicaid.